 Your message is the single most powerful element of your campaign.

-Get it right and it will drive engagement and generate a huge media buzz for your business.
+Get it right (and get some media training) and it will drive engagement and generate a huge media buzz for your business.
 Get it wrong, people will switch off and the media will ignore you.

 Here are my top five tips for choosing a standout message: